 Grip it and rip it.
 Train the deadlift to take your riding to the next level

 Want to be a stronger, faster rider?
-Start deadlifting.
+Start deadlifting as part of your mountain bike fitness regime.
 Pedal harder for longer, hold a more solid riding position and take bigger impacts buckling.

 If there’s one strength exercise that really transfers to mountain biking, it’s the deadlift.
 And while most trainers agree that the squat is king for general strength development, take one look at a well-executed deadlift and you’ll instantly see why it has better crossover to riding.

 And because the deadlift is a “functional” exercise, it emulates movement patterns you use in everyday life – so it will also make you a better-functioning human.
 That said, during training, you will be moving considerably more weight than when picking up your weekly shopping, so correct technique is essential for safety and effective progress.
 Follow our five-step set-up and watch your strength on and off the bike skyrocket.

 How to: Deadlifts